diana-hep/oamap/README.md

-# ROLUP: Records, Options, Lists, Unions, and Primitives
+# PLUR: efficient iterators for Primitives, Lists, Unions, and Records

 Motivation for this project will go here.

-The [wiki page](https://github.com/diana-hep/shredtypes/wiki/Basic-use) is out of date, but it illustrates the general idea.
+The [wiki page](https://github.com/diana-hep/shredtypes/wiki/Basic-use) is now way out of date, but it illustrates the general idea.

-See the [Arrow layout](https://github.com/apache/arrow/blob/master/format/Layout.md) for the data layout in arrays.